Visitacion Valley Transit-Oriented Development (VVTOD) Project

 listed on the National Register of Historic Places.

-- A national model for community-based redevelopment planning.
+- A national model for community-based planning and neighborhood revitalization.

 restoring the earth to above-standard conditions.

 The goals for the Schlage Lock site lead toward the kind of growth

 that will increase the overall quality of the community and